-While these features make everyday tasks easier, this innocent exchange of information could pose a major security risk to your home.
+While these features make everyday tasks easier, this innocent exchange of information could pose a major security risk to your home and could even put your family in danger.
+This source here highlights some of the issues teenagers, in particular, may run into when using social platforms so it’s important to make sure they’re protected online, which helps keep your home and family protected too.
 Here are a few tips that can help you protect your home from online predators.

 Peruse your profile